Born to Blog, Building Your Blog for Personal and Business Success One Post at a Time (McGraw-Hill, 2013)

 - Blog post frequency – no rules apply, but more is usually better.

 - Who writes?
-Regardless who writes, make sure it keep true to the blog intention and purpose.
+Regardless who writes, make sure it keeps true to the blog intention and purpose.

-- Who Pays? – make sure your blog does put financial stress to your personal life.
+- Who Pays? – make sure your blog does put financial stress on your personal life.

 - Your comment policy – Decide how to respond to friendly and unfriendly feedback.
 At times, comments are just spams.